joaopaulopmedeiros/leetcode-75-study-plan/README.md

 ## Concepts Overview

+### Algorithm
+A set of steps or instructions for completing a task.

+### Algorithmic Thinking
+Breakes down a problem into steps identiyfing what data structure is best for the task.

 ### Time Complexity
 Way of showing how the runtime of a function increases as the size of input increases.